MacPenguin

 1. What utilities exist for Linux that might be of use?

-This section was completely obsolete, and has been removed.
+This section was completely out-of-date, and has been removed.

 Section XI: Utilities for Macs that Might Help